201005-reston-bigdata/project-0-AlanLiang1/README.md

 ### Project 0
+A simple calorie tracker that is used to keep track of your daily calorie and macronutrients (fat, carb, protein) intake whenever you eat a certain food.
+You can insert, remove, and search certain documents by the specified date.

 A Scala CLI (Command Line Interface) application.
 Data should be parsed from a CSV or JSON file and persisted to MongoDB.
 The functionality of the application beyond that is up to you, but here are a few suggestions:
 - journal app
 - banking app